• Skip to primary navigation

 6. Recipe adapted from these Brown Sugar Muffins by Taste and Tell.

-7. Different measures in different countries - read more here.
-This recipe is fine to use as written irrespective of what country you are in - except Japan, use weights and ml, not Japanese measuring cups.
+7. Different measures in different countries – This recipe is fine to use as written irrespective of what country you are in.
+The exception is Japan – use weights and ml, not Japanese measuring cups.

 8. Nutrition assuming 12 muffins.